Libre-TrainSim/lts-docs/docs/manual/editor/index.md

 !!!
 Note

 	This guide originates from the old, 0.8 track creation.
 In the meantime many things have been improved while others may got worse.
-We appreciate any feedback, we can get.
+We appreciate any feedback we can get.

 	In an ideal world, this guide would not be necessary but we are not yet at this point.